Home |

 Although I did not end up pursuing a career in Science it has nonetheless remained with me and I have kept up an interest in various aspects of this tremendous human endeavour and I continue to be amazed and pleased with each new ground breaking innovation.
 I was applauding when they finally found the Higgs Boson, when they cloned Dolly the sheep, when they found the first gravity waves with LIGO, when we got sat navs on our phones, when they produced the first LED TVs, when solar panels became commonplace etc.

 Most of all I have continued to be gobsmacked by all the astonishing achievements in Astronomy and space travel.
 Many people have no idea of the fantastic achievements of the Voyager missions but I certainly do!
-Humans may not have returned to the Moon since 1972 but our species has built and crewed the International Space Station, landed cars on Mars, sent satellites to Jupiter and Saturn, put a huge telescope in orbit, detected planets around most stars and sent spacecraft out of the solar system altogether.
+Humans may not have returned to the Moon since 1972 but our species has built and crewed the International Space Station, landed cars and a helicopter on Mars, sent satellites to Jupiter and Saturn, put a 2 huge telescopes in orbit, detected planets around most stars and sent spacecraft out of the solar system altogether.
 Wow!
 Such things were mere science fiction when I was born.

 I have done a considerable amount of amateur astronomy with my old 3" refractor and trusty binoculars and have seen total eclipses of the sun and moon and photographed the sight.
 I have also invented my own system of constellations to replace the absurd and irrelevant naming system passed on to us by the ancient Mediterraneans.